contactvevek/Ansible_Class/Lab 10_automate windows using ansible.md

 3. Enter the name of the instance `windows-server` and select the Zone in which the instance is going to launch.
 4. Select machine type (i.e e2-standard-4).
 In the boot disk section, click on Change and select `Windows Server 2022 Datacenter`.
 5. Click on create and launch the instance.
-6. SSH into the machine
-7. Whitelist port 5985(winrm-http) and 5986(winrm-https) in the firewall.
+6. Whitelist port 5985(winrm-http) and 5986(winrm-https) in the firewall.
-8. Reset Windows Password and Download `RDP` file to connect with "Windows-Server"
+7. Reset Windows Password and Download `RDP` file to connect with "Windows-Server"

 ### Task 2: Windows Server Configuration